taylorwood/taylorwood.github.io/_posts/2018-05-02-graal-clojure.md

 $ la jadensmith-0.1.0-SNAPSHOT-standalone
 -rwxr-xr-x  1 taylorwood  44583454   6.8M May  2 06:24 jadensmith-0.1.0-SNAPSHOT-standalone*
 ```
-Only slightly larger than the 4.2M uberjar, but the native image requires no dependencies and has some other interesting properties.
+Only slightly larger than the 4.2M uberjar, but the native image requires no dependencies and has some other interesting properties:

 > The resulting program does not run on the Java HotSpot VM, but uses necessary components like memory management, thread scheduling from a different implementation of a virtual machine, called Substrate VM.
 Substrate VM is written in Java and compiled into the native executable.
 The resulting program has faster startup time and lower runtime memory overhead compared to a Java VM.